Kaohsiung Mosque

 Kaohsiung Mosque Introduction

-Kaohsiung Mosque is the second mosque in Taiwan, established in 1949 by Muslim personnel from the military, government, and education sectors who followed the government to Taiwan and practiced Islam.
-Due to the increasing number of worshippers, construction began in 1990 to expand to its current scale.
-The exterior of Kaohsiung Mosque features a typical Islamic architectural style, with a fresh green square structure, a dome, and a minaret.
-The interior includes a spacious and bright prayer hall, making it the largest Islamic faith center in southern Taiwan.
+Kaohsiung Mosque is the second mosque in Taiwan, established in 1949.
+It was initiated by Muslims, including military, government, and educational personnel who relocated with the government to Taiwan and were devoted followers of Islam.
+Due to the increasing number of worshippers, construction began in 1990 to expand to the current scale.
+The exterior of Kaohsiung Mosque features a typical Islamic architectural style, with a fresh green square building, a round dome, and a minaret.
+The interior includes a spacious and bright prayer hall, making it the largest center for Islamic faith in southern Taiwan.

 Kaohsiung Mosque Travel Information